-Even if I had a dog, or shock collars were allowed here, I would be very hesitant to use them.
+Even if I had a dog, or shock collars were allowed here in Sweden, I would be extremely hesitant to use them.
 For one, I’d be afraid that I wouldn’t do it right.
 I’d try solving my training problems in other ways; after all, positive reinforcement is forgiving.

 Punishment is not – one mistake might take forever to recover.

-For me and many others, punishment is a last resort, to be considered when nothing else works – it’s not the first thing to try, or even the fifth.
+For me and many others, punishment would be a last (often hypothetical) resort, to be considered when nothing else works – it’s not the first thing to try, or even the fifth.

-Actually, following the concept of the Humane Hierarchy (also known as LIMA or LIEBI), it’s about the eight or so, depending on whether we’re discussing negative punishment (removing something desired) or positive punishment (adding something aversive).
+Actually, following the concept of the Humane Hierarchy (10), and the LIMA (Least Intrusive, Minimally Aversive) approach, punishment would fall about the eight or so, depending on whether we’re discussing negative punishment (removing something desired) or positive punishment (adding something aversive).

-This approach assumes that you’ve mastered the different techniques on each stage, and that you perform a functional assessment to ensure that you’ve understood what is maintaining the unwanted behaviour.
-It’s beyond the scope of this blog post to go into details of how to do this, but I will be covering it in one of my upcoming online courses.
+It’s beyond the scope of this blog post to go into details of how to do this, but I do cover it in great detail in my Resolving Challenging Behaviour online course.

-When choosing a training approach, remember: Positive reinforcement works, and punishment is dangerous.
+When choosing a training approach, remember: Positive reinforcement works, and punishment is potentially dangerous.

 It’s not to be undertaken lightly.

 I guess that’s one reason that I was indeed speechless when first seeing the remote punishment video: it really set the animal up to fail and didn’t in any way, shape or form mitigate the potential adverse effects of punishment.